3DCdsc/About/docs/3DC_Membership.md

 ## Why Join 3DC?

-Everyone can participate in 3DC-organised events with or without being a member of 3DC, we even extend our events to other local universities from time to time.
-We are absolutely an open community.
+Everyone can participate in 3DC-organised events with or without being a member of 3DC, we also extend our events to other local universities from time to time.
+We are an open community.

 However, we do have 3 groups of people within our 3DC Family.
-Let me explain them in the simplest term:

-1. **Non-members** - You can participate 3DC events freely, no commitments, but also no Fifth-Row record.
+1. **Non-members** - You can participate in 3DC events freely, no commitments, but also no Fifth-Row record.
-2. **3DC Members** - You can participate 3DC events based on your preference, get more involved in projects/ workshops/ Hackthons.
+2. **3DC Members** - You can participate in 3DC events based on your preference, get more involved in projects/ workshops/ Hackathons.
 You will get the official Fifth-Row records on your Fifth-Row transcript.
-3. **3DC Core Team** - We organise events, we host Hackthons, we build communities and everything behind the scene.
+3. **3DC Core Team** - We organize events, we host Hackathons, we build communities and everything behind the scene.
 You will get leadership experience and strong records on your Fifth-Row records and your Résumé.

 > The rest of the page tells you how to become a **3DC Members**.
-If you are interest to join **3DC Core Team**, please also check [this](Join_3DC_Core.md) out.
+If you are interested to join **3DC Core Team**, please also check [this](Join_3DC_Core.md) out.

 ## 3 Pathways to Gain Membership

-You can choose one of the following 3 pathways to become a 3DC member. (ps: The requirements are not that hard to achieve, and you can definetly make it if you want to!)
+You can choose one of the following 3 pathways to become a 3DC member. (ps: The requirements are not that hard to achieve, and you can definitely make it if you keen to!)

 - [Project](#pathway-1-do-a-project-with-3dc)
 - [Workshop](#pathway-2-organise-a-workshop-with-3dc)